 Standard Goldendoodle Size Chart

-Standard Goldendoodles generally reach half their adult weight between 4.5 and 6 months old.
-It will then plateau at its full adult weight between 12.5-16 months of age.
+Standard Goldendoodles generally reach 50% of their adult weight between 4.5 and 6 months old.
+They will then plateau at their full adult weight between 12.5-16 months of age.

 If you want to do a quick calculation, here’s the formula you would use to estimate the adult weight for Standard Goldendoodles: